Best Credit Cards for Bad Credit

 A credit limit is the maximum amount a credit card issuer will let you spend in a month.
 Credit limits on unsecured cards are based on your credit score and the card issuer’s policies.

-Secured bad-credit credit cards typically come with limits equivalent to the amount of the security deposit.
+Secured credit cards typically come with limits equivalent to the amount of the security deposit.

-High initial credit limits on bad-credit cards are rare.
+High initial credit limits on these cards are rare.
 However, there are banks that offer secured cards with a credit limit as high as $3,000 as long as you can afford to put down a matching deposit.
+Alternatively, you can call your card issuer or try any of the other ways to increase your credit limit.

 Credit Bureau Reporting